elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

 Introduction
 ============

-DftbPlus_ is a density-functional baed tight-binding code using atom-centered orbitals.
+DftbPlus_ is a density-functional based tight-binding code using atom-centered orbitals.
 This interface makes it possible to use DftbPlus_ as a calculator in ASE.
 You need Slater-Koster files for the combination of atom types of your system.
 These can be obtained at dftb.org_.